 Educate and Take Care of Yourself:

-*Please note that MOST of the time your child is struggling with a DELAY instead of an IMPAIRMENT.
-The definition of these terms is often misleading, and I have seen too much advancement and success in my time to ever pigeonhole a child with the expectation that they will never improve.
-ALL KIDS, no matter how severe, can improve with the right support!
+*Most of the time your child is struggling with a delay or difference in learning-style instead of an impairment.
+I have seen that all kids, no matter how severe, can improve with the right support!